 Application Process for Morocco Visa

-For Italian citizens requiring Long-Term Visas beyond the 90-day exemption, the application process cannot be conducted online, as in the case of Morocco eVisas.
+For Italian citizens requiring a visa beyond the 90-day exemption, the application process cannot be conducted online, as in the case of Morocco eVisas.

 The procedure, therefore, involves several steps through Moroccan diplomatic missions: